 - Philosophy Statement

-My research interests are in the design and development of analytical methods embedded in geographic information science (GIS).
+Professor Radke’s research interests are in the design and development of analytical methods embedded in geographic information science (GIS).
 These interests include the development of metrics that assist scientists and professionals in recognizing spatial structure and change in complex landscapes.
 These metrics advance our ability to classify and make sense of data generated by sophisticated sensors that record and map spatial distributions of phenomena beyond human comprehension.
-Processing and characterizing the morphology of landscapes in these data rich environments aids regional and environmental planners in their quest to construct and apply spatial interaction models to real world problems, such as: assessing potential fire risk in the wild-land urban interface; assessing environmental risk in highly erodible landscapes; measuring and predicting landscape hazards; integrating multivariate spatial models to recognize patterns between natural and social interaction; improving spatial search engines; and improving our ability to respond and mitigate human disasters.
+Processing and characterizing the morphology of landscapes in these data rich environments aids regional and environmental planners in their quest to construct and apply spatial interaction models to real world problems, such as: assessing potential fire risk in the wild-land urban interface; assessing environmental risk in highly erodible landscapes; measuring and predicting landscape hazards; integrating multivariate spatial models to recognize patterns between natural and social interaction; improving spatial search engines; applying deep learning models to characterize landscape features; and improving our ability to respond and mitigate human disasters.

 I believe in exposing students to new technology, but not at the risk of them becoming trained to just point-and-click.

-Professor Radke is a Principal Investigator on the interdisciplinary team project RESIN: Resilient and Sustainable Infrastructure Networks project.
+Radke was a Co-Principal Investigator on the interdisciplinary team project RESIN: Resilient and Sustainable Infrastructure Networks project.
 RESIN’s mandate is to create, validate, and apply new Risk Assessment and Management (RAM) based approaches to facilitate a better evaluation and management of resilience and sustainability in interdependent, interconnected, interactive critical infrastructure systems (I3CIS).
 They incorporate and integrate complementary ideas from the social, political, and legal sciences.

 - Courses Taught